-The Cybersecurity Lab is engaged in researching and developing technologies to protect our information systems and networks today and into the future.
-These range from technologies that secure individuals and their information to technologies that will safeguard our critical infrastructures.
-We are tackling the vulnerabilities of today and attempting to predict those of the future.
+Swinburne’s Cybersecurity Lab encompasses all facets of data security.
+It is engaged in researching and developing technologies to protect our current and future information systems and networks.
+These range from technologies that secure an individual’s information to those that safeguard critical infrastructure.

 We are driving major research in cyber security and providing the thought leadership and knowledge required to protect society from cyberattacks on all levels: individuals, businesses and at national and international levels.